Back to Sectors

 Company Breakdown

 DALleaderThe structural transition validates DAL's strategic choices: premium positioning, loyalty monetization, balance sheet discipline.
-If the thesis survives $107+ oil, DAL's competitive position is permanently strengthened.
+Q1 UAL/ALK data provides independent corroboration of the premium-segment demand durability DAL's thesis depends on.

 Key Findings